This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Vegetables, fruits and beans are some of the best sources of both soluble and insoluble fiber, which will increase your ability to properly poop.
 However, each person reacts to these foods differently, and some have trouble digesting certain kinds of beans and fibrous vegetables that can actually worsen the problem.
-So always be mindful about how you react to foods and try to zero-in on any that specifically may cause you digestive distress so you can avoid them.
+Always be mindful about how you react to foods, and try to zero in on any that specifically may cause you digestive distress so you can avoid them.

-Assuming these foods do not cause you to experience digestive problems, work towards adding various types of high-fiber foods to your diet as often as you can.
-This helps ensure you’re eating plenty of gut-loving fiber, plus getting other important nutrients for your digestive system like vitamins, minerals, electrolytes and antioxidants.
+Assuming these foods do not cause you to experience digestive problems, work toward adding various types of high-fiber foods to your diet as often as you can.
+This helps ensure you’re eating plenty of gut-loving fiber, plus getting other important nutrients for your digestive system, like vitamins, minerals, electrolytes and antioxidants.

 2. Drink Plenty of Water

-Aim to consume water every two hours at a minimum; drinking roughly eight ounces of water every couple of hours will prevent dehydration and set you up for a healthier poop the following morning.
+Aim to consume water every two hours at a minimum.
+Drinking roughly eight ounces of water every couple of hours will help prevent dehydration and set you up for a healthier poop the following morning.

 3. Consume Probiotics